 The Event Alert System (EAS) communicates the status of course conditions on event day.
 The levels range from Low (green) to Moderate (yellow) to High (red) to Extreme (black) based on a variety of factors, including weather conditions.

 - Email and website communications during event week will inform participants of the current Event Alert System status and provide preparation tips based on advance weather forecasts.

-- Updates will be made at the Sports and Fitness Expo via handouts at the Event Check-in area and public address announcements.
+- Updates will be made at the Sports & Fitness Expo at the Welcome Center, Event Check In area and public address announcements.

-All participants should familiarize themselves with the EAS prior to their event, remain alert for directions from event officials and announcers and take precautions to prepare properly for varying weather conditions.
+All participants should familiarize themselves with the EAS prior to event day, remain alert for directions from event officials and announcers and take precautions to prepare properly for varying weather conditions.